 Eating is a special moment for us, we really try to avoid having the quick sandwich at our desk as much as possible, and we love talking about food while we’re eating.

 Thanks Alice!
 We’ve loved getting to know you and Paris better!

-And… did you like Alice’s Parisian interview?
+And… did you like this Paris like a local guide?
 Share it around now!